Hone logo

 Key Requirements:

-- The function should handle arrays containing various data types (numbers, strings, booleans, null, undefined).
+• The function must handle arrays containing any data type (numbers, strings, booleans, etc.).

 Edge Cases to Consider: